Updated: February 2018

 - Share options

 Simple enough, right?
+There are so many benefits to using LinkedIn groups.
 So here are two ways to use some of these options to build your LinkedIn group presence:

 1. “Like” and comment on other group members’ posts.